-&lt;sup>8Perhaps more promising are views that see representation and computation as mutually co-defining, such as Ramsey (2007).
+&lt;sup>6Perhaps more promising are views that see representation and computation as mutually co-defining, such as Ramsey (2007).

-$^9{m Theories}$ that tend toward panrepresentationalism, such as Cummins' (1996), are therefore of no help.
+$^7\mathrm{Theories}$ that tend toward pan representationalism, such as Cummins' (1996), are therefore of no help.

-&lt;sup>10See Piccinini (2015) for further shortcomings of semantic views, and Shagrir (2018) for a recent partial defence.
+$^8 {\rm See}$ Piccinini (2015) for further shortcomings of semantic views, and Shagrir (2018) for a recent partial defence.

-Until recently, the main alternatives to the semantic view were nonsemantic views based on mappings between abstract computational states and rules, and causal transitions between physical states and processes (Chalmers 2011).
-To compute, on this view, is to have a causal structure onto which an abstract computational description-in terms of functions from input types to output types-can be mapped.
-Causal mapping views admittedly suffer from problems relating to limited pancomputationalism.
-Since nearly every physical system has internal causal structure, it follows that nearly all physical systems compute at least one function, and typically more than one.
-Proponents of the view argue that limited pancomputationalism does not endanger the explanatory power of the notion of computation.
-I take this strategy to be misguided.
-First, by connecting computation too closely to causal structure, causal mapping views fail to give the notion of computation a distinctive explanatory role over and above that already granted to the notion of causal structure (Milkowski 2013).
+causal structure, causal mapping views fail to give the notion of computation a distinctive explanatory role over and above that already granted to the notion of causal structure (Milkowski 2013).
 Moreover, limited pancomputationalism is more pernicious than they take it to be, as it flies in the face of the explanatory practices of the computational and cognitive sciences, which regard computational systems as a rather small subset of existing systems.
 Finally, since causal structures, as such, do not involve any sort of normativity, causal accounts cannot make space for an objective notion of miscomputation.